The Difference Between Public and Private Colleges

 Which Costs More?

 This difference in funding often means the sticker price of a public university is lower than a private institution.
-The average cost for undergrad tuition and room and board at a public school was $15,022 at a public school, according to 2012-2013 data from the National Center for Education Statistics.
-Compare that to $39,173 at private nonprofit colleges.
+The average cost for undergrad tuition and room and board at a public school was $19,640 at an in-state public school, according to 2016-2017 data from the National Center for Education Statistics.
+Compare that to $45,370 at private nonprofit colleges.

 While costs should play a role in your college decision process, don’t write all private colleges just because the average price is higher.
 You may receive scholarships or grants that make the cost equal to – or less than – a public university.

 Not necessarily.
 You hear about academically tough private schools like Harvard and Yale all the time, but there are plenty of public universities that really make you work for good grades.
 UCLA, West Point, the University of Michigan and Virginia Tech are just a few examples.